DarrenStahlhut/Episerver.Blazor/README.md

 What's does this Demo demonstrate?
 ---------------------------------
 - The **Common.Library** project provides a SearchService, that consumes the Episerver Content Delivery API Search, and returns a strongly typed List<SearchResult> which is bound to the UI in Razor.
-- The **Blazor** project contain a Search page `Pages/Search.razor` which Injects the SearchService.
+- The **Blazor** projects contain a Search page `Pages/Search.razor` which Injects the SearchService, and binds the returned List<SearchResult> to the UI.
 - When you run the **Blazor.Serverside** project and perform a Search, SignalR via Websockets sends the request back to the server, executes the Search and returns DOM Diffs to the Browser.
 - When you run the **Blazor.Clientside** project and perform a Search, the entire Common.Library is compiled into WebAssembly and run in the Browser.
 The Client will execute the GET to Episerver Content Delivery API.